Homemade Smoked Venison Sausage

 Leave the smoke on for up to 2 hours.

-smoked deer brats
+image of smoked venison brats

 We use the Foodsaver Vacuum Sealer to freeze all our meats, fruits, and vegetables.
 You can find them at Walmart, or I’ll leave a link at the bottom of this post.